Dannebrog/danskevikinger-website/README.md

 ## Danske Vikinger Placeholder Website

-This repository contains a simple HTML and CSS website for the former 'Danske Vikinger' Rust server.
+This repository contains a simple HTML and CSS website for 'Danske Vikinger' Rust server.
 The page displays a message about the server's closure and includes a link to the Discord server.

 ---